 Enough with boring details!
 Take a look at how breathtaking these views are and get a little taste of Dubrovnik for yourself.

 Dubrovnik has a number of wonderful activities and tours beyond walking the walls of Dubrovnik.
 I highly recommend a kayak tour (especially beautiful at sunset) and a walking tour or two to learn about the city and make sure you see all the important sights.
+The Hidden Gems of Dubrovnik private tour is especially worth while.

-Share the love and Pin this article - A guide to walking the Walls of Dubrovnik!
+Share the love and Pin this article!

 If you like Croatia, you'll LOVE Greece.
 See my Greece and Croatia blog posts!